 The 4 LIV Golfers Currently Qualified For The DP World Tour Championship

-It's not got quite the financial muscle of the FedEx Cup, but the season-ending DP World Tour Championship is still a big deal for those wanting to be crowned European No.1.
+It's doesn't have quite the financial clout of the FedEx Cup, but the season-ending DP World Tour Championship is still a big deal for those wanting to be crowned European No.1.

-This year there's a two-tournament DP World Tour Play-Offs finale to the season, with the top 70 in the Race To Dubai standings following the Genesis Championship in South Korea advancing to the Abu Dhabi Championship.
+This year there's a two-tournament DP World Tour Play-Offs finale to the season, with the top 70 in the Race To Dubai standings following the Genesis Championship progressing to the first of those, the Abu Dhabi HSBC Championship.

-Once the tournament is settled at Yas Links, the top 50 in the Race To Dubai then qualify for the closing DP World Tour Championship at the Earth Course in Dubai when the European No.1 will also be crowned.
+Following the tournament at Yas Links, the top 50 in the Race To Dubai standings qualify for the closing DP World Tour Championship at the Earth Course in Dubai when the Harry Vardon Trophy for the player winning the Race to Dubai will also be presented.

-LIV Golf players have largely been absent from the DP World Tour, but a few have made appearances through various methods - including the big Ryder Cup hopefuls Jon Rahm and Tyrrell Hatton.
+LIV Golf players have not been seen much on the DP World Tour this season, but a few have made appearances through various methods - including the big Ryder Cup hopefuls Jon Rahm and Tyrrell Hatton.

-The pair appealed against fines and suspensions for playing in LIV Golf in order to be able to play on the DP World Tour as they look to make Luke Donald's life a lot easier.
+The pair appealed against their fines and suspensions for playing for LIV Golf to play on the DP World Tour as they look to make Luke Donald's life a lot easier by qualifying automatically for the European team.

 Get the Golf Monthly Newsletter